eclipse/paho.mqtt.rust/README.md

 - Supports MQTT v5, 3.1.1, and 3.1
 - Network Transports:
     - Standard TCP support
-    - SSL / TLS
+    - SSL / TLS (with optional ALPN protocols)
-    - WebSockets
+    - WebSockets (secure and insecure), and optional Proxies
 - QoS 0, 1, and 2
 - Last Will and Testament (LWT)
 - Message Persistence